PostHog/posthog.com/contents/handbook/why-does-posthog-exist.md

 Building a successful product is hard.
 It gets harder when you don't understand how your customers are using your product.

-PostHog gives you all the tools you need to understand how your users use your product.
+PostHog includes all the tools you need to understand how people use your product.
 All with one simple snippet.

 ### Start from the start